Chassis > Rear wheel bearings change on Austin Mini

 Op 13

-Fit the outer race of a bearing
+Fit the outer ring of a bearing

-Fit the outer race of a bearing
+Fit the outer ring of a bearing

-Fit the outer race of a bearing
+Fit the outer ring of a bearing

-Fit the outer race of a bearing
+Fit the outer ring of a bearing

-Fit the outer race of a bearing
+Fit the outer ring of a bearing

 Op 14